Carl Lawson (sprinter): Idaho State University

 In 1971, Lawson began competing for the Idaho State Bengals track and field team as a freshman.
 He joined the team at and 135 lbs with a 100 yards best of 9.3 seconds and a 220 yards best of 20.5 seconds.
-In January 1971, Lawson set the American all-comer's record of 30.4 seconds in the indoor 300 yards, which would have equaled equaled the American indoor record had he not been a Jamaican citizen.
+In January 1971, Lawson set the American all-comer's record of 30.4 seconds in the indoor 300 yards, which would have equaled the American indoor record had he not been a Jamaican citizen.
 The following month, Lawson broke the school's indoor 100 yards record by running 9.4 seconds, equaling the American record despite a slow start.
 His mark was later amended to 9.3 seconds after Track and Field News advised that because two watches recorded 9.3 and only one recorded 9.4 seconds, the faster time should have been used – meaning Lawson had equaled the world indoor record.
 One week later, he broke the world record in the indoor 220 yards at the 1971 Simplot Games, running 21.4 seconds.
-The time was slower than John Carlos' 21.2 indoor best, but Carlos' time was not considered record-eligible as it was ran on a dirt track.
-Lawson also broke the indoor 4 × 220 yards relay world record in 1:26.9 minutes, but his team was later disqualified for a faulty pass.
-On their second attempt at the 1971 Big Sky Conference indoor championships, the team ran 1:26.9 again to officially break the record, with Lawson splitting 21.4 seconds on the first leg.
+The time was slower than John Carlos' 21.2 indoor best, but Carlos' time was not considered record-eligible as it was run on a dirt track.
+Lawson also broke the indoor 4 × 220 yards relay world record in 1:26.9 minutes, but the team was later disqualified for a faulty pass.
+On their second attempt at the 1971 Big Sky Conference indoor championships, the team ran 1:26.9 again to officially break the record, with Lawson running a 21.4-second first leg.
 The American indoor 300 yards record he equaled was later broken that same season by Cliff Branch, who split 30.2 seconds.
 Lawson ended his indoor season with a 48.3-second school record in the 440 yards in his first time running the event.